The Unusual

-The Unusual is the second album by Artifacts member El Da Sensei.
-It was released on February 28, 2006 under Fat Beats Records.
+The Unusual is the second solo studio album by American rapper El Da Sensei.
+It was released on February 28, 2006 via Fat Beats Records.
+Recording sessions took place at Pete's Crib, Big Trouble In Little China Studios, Safe House Studios, It Is What It Is Studios and Madd Bass Studio in New Jersey, and K-Hill Studios in Durham.
+Production was handled by Fusion Unlimited, Illmind, J. Rawls, 3rd Rell, DJ Revolution, Frequency, Fyre Dept., Jake One, K-Def, Money Mark and Saukrates.
+It features guest appearances from O.C. and Sean Price.

 Background

 Tame and El's graf-rap was well received by underground audiences and continued in the New Jersey rap tradition of Redman and Lords of the Underground.
 The group developed a fan base of hardcore hip-hoppers, being graffiti artists and hip-hop purists.
 El Da Sensei latest album is a continuation of the first two Artifacts albums.
 According to El, the album "stands for true hip hop."

 El has said that the possibility of an Artifacts reunion are low, considering the relative success he and Tame One have had since both going solo.

-Reception
+Critical reception

-Reviews were very positive, considering the El's lengthy hiatus: PopMatters says: "He manages to present his album with intelligent proportions, and like a fine wine, he will only get better with time."
+The Unusual was met with generally favourable reviews from music critics, considering the El Da Sensei's lengthy hiatus.
+Steven J. Horowitz of PopMatters resumed that the rapper "manages to present his album with intelligent proportions, and like a fine wine, he will only get better with time".